MicrosoftDocs/intellicode/docs/faq.md

 For Visual Studio users developing in C#, C++, or XAML, see [IntelliCode extension for Visual Studio](intellicode-visual-studio.md).

 For C# users, IntelliCode can also make IntelliSense recommendations based on your own code.
-For more infromation, see [AI-assisted IntelliSense recommendations based on your code]().
+For more information, see [AI-assisted IntelliSense recommendations based on your code]().

 For Visual Studio Code users developing in Python, Java, or TypeScript/JavaScript, see [IntelliCode extension for Visual Studio Code](intellicode-visual-studio-code.md).